tRPC: Building type-safe APIs with TypeScript

 Part 2: Creating an FHIR API – Implementation Part A

-Zach Gardner API Development, Articles, Cloud, Creating an FHIR API, Tutorial Leave a Comment
+Zach Gardner API Development, Articles, Cloud, Creating an FHIR API, Healthcare, Tutorial Leave a Comment

 Welcome back to our series, Creating an FHIR API.
 This is Part 2 in our 4-part series on standing up an FHIR using GCP.
 In Part 1, we talked through two of the offerings out there, Google and Azure, and based on the pros and cons, I decided to use GCP FHIR Cloud Healthcare API.